starkillerOG/h801-mqtt-json/README.md

 ![alt text](https://raw.githubusercontent.com/starkillerOG/h801-mqtt-json/master/pictures/H801-WiFi-LED-Controller.jpg)

 ## Ways to control
-This firmware offers 3 possible ways of controlling the LED strips connected to the H801:
+This firmware offers 4 possible ways of controlling the LED strips connected to the H801:
 1. Control the RGB strip separately (as a separate light in HomeAssistant)
 1. Control the dual white strip separately (as a separate light in HomeAssistant)
 1. Control both the RGB and dual white strip in one light (as one light in HomeAssistant)
+1. Control only a single color white strip in one light (as one light in HomeAssistant)

+Using MQTT discovery HomeAssistant schould automatically discover the H801 and add the 4 coresponding light entities, simply disable the 3 that are not needed and you can immediately control the LED strip.

 The RGB strip is controlled using: